 To avoid nightmare scenarios, take the following steps:

-2. Start educating your children about financial matters as soon as they are old enough, so that over time they learn about building a budget, the value of compound interest, the cost of long-term debt like a mortgage or lengthy car payment plan, the benefits of regular savings, and the realities of paying for college.
+- Start educating your children about finance and investing matters as soon as they are old enough, so that over time they learn about building a budget, the value of compound interest, the cost of long-term debt like a mortgage or lengthy car payment plan, the benefits of regular savings, and the realities of paying for college.
 Then, as soon as they turn 18, make sure the now-adult children have a Power of Attorney for Healthcare and that they fill out the HIPAA forms at their doctor’s office.

 If the aforementioned young man had these documents in place, his panicked mother would have been given full access to his medical records and the details of his situation.
 She would also have had the right to make treatment decisions on his behalf while he was unconscious and unable to make them himself.